 A hearing was set for March 22, so prosecutors could present and cross-examine witnesses over the encryption matter.
 This was supposed to be the FBI's last chance to convince Congress to force Apple's hand, but the hearing never came to pass.

-On the 21st, the DOJ asked for a delay to the hearing.
+On March 21, the DOJ asked for a delay to the hearing.
 An "outside party had come forward with a potential unlock method that would negate the need for Apple's assistance."

 Israeli firm Cellebrite was said to be helping the FBI attempt to unlock the iPhone.
 This raised several concerns over the tool, the government's willingness to work with foreign companies, and the taxpayer dollars spent on the hack.

 On March 28th the DOJ withdrew their legal action against Apple, citing that they had successfully gained access to the device.
 Rumors continued to speculate that Cellebrite helped, citing a $218,000 contract the company made with the FBI on the same day of the hack.